Alicelilyarmstrong/Project-one-Nile-crocodile-reproducible-code-/README.md

 # Raw data #

-All wrangled data for analysis and plots has been provided in this repository as csv. files.
+All wrangled data for analysis has been provided in this repository as csv. files.

 **References for original sources of data:**